Complete-Genomics/denovo_OLC/README.md

 ### Workflow overview

-Figure 1 summarizes the full workflow; its canonical Mermaid source is [`workflow.mmd`](workflow.mmd).
+Figure 1 summarizes the full workflow.
 Solid paths describe the implemented SE workflow.
 The ML prefilter and Racon branches are optional evaluated paths, not unconditional production defaults.
 In particular, the anomaly gate runs before assembly: only an SE sample with adverse Zymo-relative depth and read-length drift *and* a safe projected retained depth is salvaged.
 Other